 Or if Dennis Rodman hadn't hit clutch free throws in Game 4 after missing practice to attend a wrestling event the day before the Bulls took a 3-1 lead.
 Or if Utah could've taken advantage of the injured Scottie Pippen's absence and Stockton not missed the last-second long ball in Game 6.

 Sloan, ever one with messages that range between blunt, self-effacing, humorously folksy and non-sentimental, balked at the notion he might occasionally reminisce about the Finals with old Jazz guys.

 Want to talk about the family in Louisiana or the farm in southern Illinois?

 Great.
 Just don't take the conversation back THERE to June 3-14, 1998.

 He'd rather get a Barney Rubble tattoo to match the Fred Flintstone ink on Ostertag's right calf.

 Really, that's not surprising considering 10 years after the second Finals happened, Sloan admitted to having never re-watched a second of the series.
 Fans continue to lament over lost golden opportunities, which is what fans do — at least in places like Salt Lake City, Buffalo, Seattle and Minnesota.
-But the 71-year-old Hall of Fame coach has emotionally moved on.
+But the 71-year-old has emotionally moved on.
 He's not about to spend any of his spare retirement (job-hunting?) time wondering "What if?"
 If the headstrong Sloan can forge forward after selling his entire collection of beloved, antique tractors, he can surely get over the stinging setback to The Worm & Co.

 "There's not much to think about," Sloan said.
 "We lost and went home.
 That's what happened."